LGBTQ+ Money Survey: Attitudes, Challenges and Opportunities

 Quick Answer

-The LGBTQ+ community faces unique societal and financial challenges that can hinder achieving their goals compared with the non-LGBTQ+ population.
+The LGBTQ+ community continues to face unique societal and financial challenges that can hinder achieving their goals compared with the non-LGBTQ+ population.

-To better understand the financial standing and challenges of the LGBTQ+ community, and these factors compared with that of the general population, Experian surveyed more than 1,300 U.S. consumers on saving and spending habits and what discrimination they have experienced.
+To better understand the financial standing and challenges of the LGBTQ+ community, Experian surveyed U.S. consumers about saving and spending habits as well as what discrimination they have experienced.

 The LGBTQ+ Community Continues to Face Discrimination

-More than half (59%) of respondents said they experienced discrimination because of their status as members of the LGBTQ+ community.
-That number increases to 64% for participants who identify as black or African American.
+More than half of respondents (67%) said they experienced discrimination because of their status as members of the LGBTQ+ community—an 8% increase from Experian's 2023 survey, which asked the same question.

-While there have been strides in financial inclusion, there's still a long way to go.
-Members of the LGBTQ+ community continue to face discrimination at work that can lead to being passed over for a job, promotion or raise—all of which can hinder their earnings and savings compared with their peers.
+While there have been strides made in financial inclusion, it appears as though there's still a long way to go.
+For example, members of the LGBTQ+ community continue to face discrimination at work that can lead to being passed over for a job, promotion or raise—all of which can hinder their earnings and savings compared with their peers.

 Some reasons why savings can be lacking for members of the LGBTQ+ community range from discrimination hindering their earning potential to a lack of familial support since they are more likely to have strained relationships with their family and less likely to have kids, according to U.S. Census Bureau data.